redhat-openstack/infrared/docs/source/tripleo-overcloud.rst

     Path to file containing different values for the subnet of the network above.
 * ``--public-vlan``:
     Set this to ``yes`` if overcloud's external network is on a VLAN that's unreachable from the undercloud.
-This will configure network access from UnderCloud to overcloud's API/External(floating ips) network, creating a new VLAN interface connected to ovs's ``br-ctlplane`` bridge.
+This will configure network access from UnderCloud to overcloud's API/External(floating IPs) network, creating a new VLAN interface connected to ovs's ``br-ctlplane`` bridge.
     |NOTE: If your UnderCloud's network is already configured properly, this could disrupt it, making overcloud API unreachable
     For more details, see:
     `VALIDATING THE OVERCLOUD <https://access.redhat.com/documentation/en/red-hat-openstack-platform/10-beta/paged/director-installation-and-usage/chapter-6-performing-tasks-after-overcloud-creation>`_

-Overcloud Strorage
+Overcloud Storage
 ------------------
 * ``--storage-external``: Bool
     If ``no``, the overcloud will deploy and manage the storage nodes.
     If ``yes`` the overcloud will connect to an external, per-existing storage service.
 * ``--storage-backend``:
-    The type of the storage service used as backend.
+    The type of storage service used as backend.
 * ``--storage-config``:
     Storage configuration (YAML) file.